 Hire ECP Workers Now

-Contractors and subcontractors can contact the Tollway to request applicants from a pool of candidates with construction experience who are pre-qualified by the Illinois Department of Employment Security and meet state and union requirements.
+Contractors and subcontractors can contact the Tollway to request applicants from a pool of candidates with construction experience who are pre-qualified by the Illinois Department of Employment Security and meet state and construction employment requirements.
 A list of qualified referrals will be provided by the Tollway for your consideration.

-Put the new apprentice to work on a construction project anywhere in the State of Illinois and start earning bid credits at the following rates, which can be applied to future bids on Tollway construction projects.
+Put the ECP worker to work on a construction project anywhere in the State of Illinois and start earning bid credits at the following rates.
+Bid credits can be applied to future bids on Tollway construction projects.

 - Operating engineers and structural steel ironworkers: 50 cents for every dollar earned.

-- All other skilled union trades and fabricators: 40 cents for every dollar earned.
+- All other skilled trades and fabricators: 40 cents for every dollar earned.

-- Union laborers: 30 cents for every dollar earned.
+- Laborers: 30 cents for every dollar earned.

 Subcontractor-earned credits can be added to a prime contractor's bid in order to increase the chances of winning the contract as the low bidder.